Josh-Theory/theory-snippets/readme.md

 ## Theory Snippets

 Liquid, CSS, and JS snippets for common patterns and features that are not included in the official extension.
-These will pull from the filename to generate classes, schema names, etc. DM me for requests.
+These will pull from the filename to generate classes, schema names, etc. DM Josh for requests.

 ## Liquid Snippets (37)